bludit/docker/README.md

 # Bludit Docker Image

-This Docker container provides a quick solution to run a website with Bludit, if you are going to run this Docker container in a production environment, I would recommend to improve the security on it.
+This Docker container provides a quick solution to run a website with Bludit.
+If you plan to run this Docker container in a production environment, it is recommended to enhance its security and scalability.

 [![Docker Hub](https://img.shields.io/badge/Docker-Hub-blue.svg)](https://hub.docker.com/r/bludit/docker/)